India is no walk in the park. You can’t (or shouldn’t) just pack your bags and head here without at least knowing a bit of what to expect.

 You may find it hard to bargain with the shoeless foot rickshaws in places like Kolkata and there’s no shame in paying a little extra to help a guy in need.

 Friendly Rickshaw Men In Kolkata

-Tourist Pricing & Tactal: This isn’t referring to that annoying tourist pricing when foreigners pay extra for sites (although it does happen here).
-Tactal and tourist pricing in India has to do with the train tickets.
+Tourist Pricing & Tactal: This isn’t referring to tourist pricing when foreigners pay extra for sites (although it does happen here).
+Tactal and tourist pricing in India have to do with the train tickets.
 With over 1 billion people in the country, train seats book up quickly.

 Luckily the Indian rail system reserves tickets especially for foreigners and for those who must book last-minute.
 Talk to the information desk at the train station, or any travel agency in town and figure out how to get seats on a train that seems to be fully booked.
 You’ll almost always be able to get to your destination, even last-minute.